-Cauliflower Pizza Crust – This is simply the best cauliflower pizza crust out there.
-It is a great guilt free, low carb option.
-The best thing is that my kids love it!
+This is simply the best Cauliflower Pizza Crust out there.
+It is also a great gluten free, guilt free, low carb option (and packed with protein!).
+But the thing that’s so great is that my kids love it!

-What I love about using cauliflower for recipes is that not only is it a great low carb alternative, but it also is gluten free, not to mention a healthy option.
-You will be getting some great vegetables into your kids without them even knowing.
-I used this recipe a lot when I was on Weight Watchers too!!
+What I also love about using cauliflower for recipes is that not only is it a great low carb alternative, but it also is gluten free, not to mention a healthy option.

-- Head of cauliflower – should make 2 cups once processed OR buy a bag of frozen riced cauliflower and make your life easier!
+- Head of cauliflower – should make 2 cups once processed, OR buy a bag of frozen riced cauliflower and make your life easier!
+That second option is so nice.

 - Dried basil